erlakeerthana-2005/Employee_Attritation/README.md

    - Identifying key drivers of attrition such as overtime, job role, monthly income, total working years, and work‑life balance indicators.
    - Providing business‑oriented suggestions based on the patterns observed in EDA and model outputs.

-*(If your notebook uses specific models like Logistic Regression, Random Forest, etc., you can list them explicitly here.)*

 ## Key Findings